danielrriggs/danielrriggs.github.io/content/Frontal lobes.md

 ---
 Part of your brain responsible for higher cognitive functions such as memory, emotions, impulse control, [[Executive function]], problem solving, social interaction, motor function, and maturity.

+Gives us a sense of discipline, willpower, and impulse control.

 Includes the [[Ventral Medial Prefrontal Cortex]].